 Sifu Jack was born in 1977 in Hong Kong.
 As a kid, he was a huge fan of Kung Fu and action movies.

-As a young child, Jack started martial arts training, at first informally in Judo and then progressed to Karate.
-He trained in Goju-Ryu Karate for 6 years, and in his early teens, won third place in his weight division, in a Karate Kumite (Free fight) competition in Hong Kong.
+As a young child, Jack started martial arts training, first informally in Judo and then progressed to Karate.
+He trained in Goju-Ryu Karate for six years, and in his early teens, he won third place in his weight division in Goju Karate Kumite (Free fight) tournament in Hong Kong.

 One day in 1996, on his way to school, he stopped by the Wing Chun Association located in Prince Edward, where he was fortunate enough to meet Grandmaster Wan Kam Leung.
 He was so impressed with the style of Kung fu that he decided to start training.
-During the first 6 months, Jack was still training in Karate while doing Wing Chun.
-During a sparring match one day, he ended being matched up with a Karate senior who was bigger and older than him, who was one of the strongest fighters in the dojo at the time and who also happened to be the son of the Karate Sensei.
-With the limited Wing Chun techniques he had learnt in 6 months, he managed to overcome their difference in size and manipulated his opponent easily.
+During the first six months, Jack was still training in Karate while doing Wing Chun.
+During a sparring match one day, he was matched against the Karate Sensei's son who was an adult and was one of the best fighter in the club.
+Remember at this time in life, Jack was still a teenager.
+Surprisingly with the limited Wing Chun techniques he had learnt in 6 months, he managed to divert his opponent's power and overcome his Sensei's son (who was much bigger size than he was) easily.

-While in Australia, he could not find a Wong Shun Leung system Wing Chun in Queensland, so due to work studies and commitments he stopped training for a year.
-When he explained the reason he had stopped training to his Sifu, he was encouraged by his Sifu keep training martial arts, regardless if it was another form of Martial Arts.
-“A martial artist should never rest his training, he should always keep the Kung fu spirit alive” said Sifu Wan.
+While he was studying in Australia, he could not find a Wong Shun Leung lineage Wing Chun in Queensland.
+As a result of his work, studies and other commitments he stopped training for a year.
+When he explained the difficulties and why he stopped training to his Sifu, he was encouraged by his Sifu to keep training martial arts.
+“A martial artist should never rest his training.
+One should always keep the Kung fu spirit alive,” said Sifu Wan.

-After the accident, Jack started looking for a martial art that he could train for life, rather than one where that he willl constantly need to be in good shape (external martial arts that rely heavily on muscle mass, speed and weight).
-He looked for a system that does not require brute force or huge strength.
-A style that he could use to protect himself as he grew older (or in another word 'slower').
-A self defence system that enables a smaller, weaker person – an older man, a female to defeat a bigger, stronger opponent.
-He realised that an older man could not match a younger man’s stamina in a long fight.
-Just like it is harder for a female to match against a male opponent’s strength.
+After the accident, Jack started looking for a martial art style that he could train for life, rather than one where he will constantly need to be in good shape (external martial arts that rely heavily on muscle mass, speed and body size).
+He looked for a system that does not require brute force or huge strength, a style that he could use to protect himself when he gets older (or in another word - 'slower').
+He was looking for a Self defence system that enables a smaller, weaker person to divert power and use structure over strength.

-In 2016, Sifu Jack was inducted by Grand Master Wan Kam Leung as an closed door disciple.
+In 2016, Sifu Jack was inducted by Grand Master Wan Kam Leung as a closed-door disciple at an induction ceremony.

-Sifu Leung currently runs 8 branches in Queensland and workshops/seminars around the world to promote the art of Practical Wing Chun.
+Sifu Leung currently runs six branches in Queensland and workshops/seminars worldwide to promote the art of Practical Wing Chun.